FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC1/doc/03MessageStructure.md

 ### Template ID

 The identifier of a message type in a message schema.
-See section 4.5.2 below for schema attributes of a message.
+See section 4 for schema attributes of a message.

 ### Schema ID

 The identifier of a message schema.
-See section 4.3.1 below for schema attributes.
+See section 4 for schema attributes.

 ### Schema version

 The version number of the message schema that was used to encode a message.
-See section 4.3.1 below for schema attributes.
+See section 4 for schema attributes.

 ### Number of repeating groups